-Through public workshops, commissioned papers, and other activities to inform the public, members of the Children's Forum identify what decision makers and practitioners at multiple levels want to learn from research and how implementation science can help both in translating research to practice and having practice inform research.
+Through public workshops, commissioned papers, and other activities to inform the public, members of the Forum identify what decision makers and practitioners at multiple levels want to learn from research and how implementation science can help both in translating research to practice and having practice inform research.

 The Forum is guided by three strategic priorities: